The Solemnity of the Most Holy Trinity

 Dear brothers and sisters,

 Holy Mother Church proposes for our reflection and meditation today the mystery of the Most Holy Trinity.
-This central tenet of the Christian faith knows that God is one God in three Persons: Father, Son and Holy Spirit, who exists in “perfect Trinity and simple Unity.”
-This is a difficult reality for our minds to grasp because we are so caught up with physicality and the material world.
+This central tenet of the Christian faith knows that God is one God in three Persons: Father, Son and Holy Spirit, who exist in “perfect Trinity and simple Unity.”
+It goes without saying that this is a difficult reality for our minds to grasp.
+What, then, can we say about the Trinity?

 It sometimes seems that the more we try to understand the mystery of the Trinity the more confused we become and the less we understand God.
+Saint Augustine once described this reality, saying, Si comprehendis, non est Deus (“If you understand it, it is not God”).
+Indeed, this realization brings us to the heart of what a mystery is.
+Our word for mystery comes from the Greek muo, meaning “to close the mouth.”
+When we consider the inner reality of God, we can only say a few words and then we must simply be silent and marvel at his beauty.
 Why, then, does the Church give us this Solemnity?
 What are we to say of this unspeakable mystery?

 Firstly, this must be acknowledged: the Father is God; the Son is God; the Holy Spirit is God.
 Secondly, this must also be acknowledged: the Father is not the Son, nor is the Son the Father; the Father is not the Spirit, nor is the Spirit the Father; the Son is not the Spirit nor is the Spirit the Son.
-We see in this that the Blessed Trinity is a community of divine Persons, not three gods, but One because the three Persons are of the same substance.
+We see in this that the Blessed Trinity is a community of divine Persons, not three gods, but One God because the three Persons are of the same substance; they are consubstantial, as we say in the Creed.
+Beyond this, it is difficult to say anything more.

-Because we are made in the image and likeness of God, we should be able to discern his image within us (cf. Genesis 1:26).
-If we truly examine ourselves, we will all readily admit that, as Pope Benedict teaches us, “in the heart of every man – a beggar for love – is a thirst for love.”
+Because we are made in the image and likeness of God, we should be able to discern something of his image within us (cf. Genesis 1:26).
+If we truly examine ourselves, we will all slowly come to admit that “in the heart of every man – a beggar for love – is a thirst for love.”
 What do we desire more than love itself?
-Do we not desire wealth and possessions and power so as not to focus on the lack of love that we feel?

-None of these are truly what God is like, as even a cursory reading of the Scriptures will show.
-God is not lonely and aloof, but is a union of three, who passionately watches over his flock and draws us to himself by placing within us the longing for his love.
+None of these imaginings are truly what God is like, as even a cursory reading of the Scriptures will show.
+God is not lonely and aloof, but a union of three, who passionately watches over his flock and draws us to himself by placing within us the longing for his love.
+Saint Augustine knew this well and so began his Confessions with these remarkably profound words: “You have made us for yourself, O Lord, and our hearts are restless until they rest in you.”

-There are three divine Persons in the Trinity: the Father, and the Son, and the Holy Spirit.
+There are three divine Persons in the Trinity: the Father, the Son, and the Holy Spirit.
 Using the analogy of love, the Father is the Lover, the Son is the Beloved, and the Holy Spirit is the Love shared between them.
-It is, as it were, as though the Father eternally gazes upon the Son and the Son gazes eternally upon the Father and their shared gaze is the Holy Spirit, their love, one for the other.
+It is, as it were, as though the Father eternally gazes upon the Son, and the Son gazes eternally upon the Father, and their shared gaze is the Holy Spirit, their love, one for the other.

 Now, love of itself must be shared and communicated.
-If it is kept to or for itself it is not truly love, but rather a mere sentiment, a weak and fading shadow of love.
+If it is kept to or for itself it is not truly love, but rather a mere sentiment, a weak and fading shadow of love, something more akin to self-absorption.
 The tremendous and overflowing love of God was revealed to us, communicated to us, shared with us in Jesus Christ, in God made man.
 So great is this unifying love of the Trinity that God chose to unite himself with man so that man might be united with God!

 Such is the tremendous love of the Triune God!
-The Church gives us this feast today to ponder the glorious union to which God calls us.
-Let us, today, this very moment, gaze in wondrous love upon the mystery of the Trinity so that we might enjoy the blessed vision of God forever in heaven.
+Mother Church gives us this feast today to ponder the glorious union to which we are called.
+Let us today, then, gaze in wondrous love upon the mystery of the Trinity so that we might enjoy the blessed vision of God – Father, Son, and Holy Spirit - forever in heaven.
 Amen.

 Saint Francis of Assisi, A Letter to the Entire Order, 52 in The Classics of Western Spirituality: Francis and Clare: The Complete Works.
 Regis J. Armstrong and Ignatius C. Brady, trans. and ed.
 (Mahwah, New York: Paulist Press, 1982), 61.